Chester Township, New Jersey

+Located about 40 mi west of New York City, Chester Township is a semi-rural residential community known for its agricultural and equestrian farms along with its country estates.
+The township is characterized by undeveloped, residentially zoned areas that largely contain vast amounts of open space comprised of farmland — much of which is preserved — in addition to public parks.

 The township has been one of the state's highest-income communities.
 Based on data from the 2014–2018 American Community Survey, the township residents had a median household income of $160,625, more than double the statewide median of $79,363.
 In 2010, Forbes ranked Chester Township at 321st in its listing of "America's Most Expensive ZIP Codes," with a median home price of $823,691.

 History

 The earliest records of individuals settling in the area date back to deeds dated in 1713, for properties located near a point where two Lenape Native American trails crossed at an area called Black River.
 With the arrival of the Rogerenes in 1730, the area developed as an agricultural community, producing applejack, flax and wool, as well as raising cattle.
 The Township was created from portions of Roxbury Township and Washington Township on April 1, 1799, following a local referendum.
 A burst of economic activity occurred starting in 1875 with the discovery of iron ore in the area, which led to the construction of dozens of mines, a blast furnace and many of the commercial and residential structures in the township date to that era.
 The discovery of far more abundant and productive mining sites in Minnesota's Mesabi Range ended that boom after nearly 15 years.
 Chester returned to its farming roots in the 20th Century.

-It was established by an act of the New Jersey Legislature on April 1, 1799, from portions of both Roxbury Township and Washington Township, based on the results of a referendum held that day.
+It was established by an act of the New Jersey Legislature on April 1, 1799, from portions of both Roxbury and Washington Townships, based on the results of a referendum held that day.
 Additional territories were acquired from Randolph Township (in 1806) and Washington Township (1840 and 1853).
 Portions of the township were taken on April 3, 1930, to form Chester Borough, a separate municipality surrounded entirely by Chester Township.